SeyyedKhandon/branch-db-state-switcher/README.md

 - [x] Uninstall command
 - [x] Add the script to global commands ( to be able to call it in every project without copy/pasting it )
 - [x] Safe restore operation (before each restore operation, it will generate a backup from the current state of the DB with `.safemode` extension)
+- [x] Support local backups ( one usecase is to give it to your colleague for tests/QA/Debugging etc. )
 - [ ] Support for alternative config file name if it's not possible to use `.env`
 - [ ] Support simple postgres database
 - [ ] Install it on `pre-post checkout` hook for current branch